Breast Cancer in women

 Breast reconstruction after breast cancer

-Breast reconstruction is an operation to make a new breast shape after mastectomy (removal of a breast), or to improve the breast shape after lumpectomy (removal of part of the breast).
+Breast reconstruction is an operation to make a new breast shape after mastectomy (removal of a breast) or to improve the breast shape after lumpectomy (removal of part of the breast).

 • how healthy the tissue is at the planned operation site

-• a woman’s personal preference.
+• a person’s personal preference

 Explains that she had a reconstruction over 20 years ago that was very successful.